sdiehl/wiwinwlh/tutorial.md

 $ source ~/.ghcup/env
 ```

-Or permanently add the following to your `.bashrc` or `.zshrc` file:
+Or you can permanently add the following to your `.bashrc` or `.zshrc` file:

 ```bash
 export PATH="~/.ghcup/bin:$PATH"